aws/porting-assistant-dotnet-visual-studio-ide-extension/README.md

 * Visual Studio 2019 or later
 * .NET 6

+### Steps to build a dev vsix package
+* Unload the Visual Studio Client project you do not want to build for.
+For example if you want to install on Visual Studio 2022, unload the Porting AssistantVSExtensionClient2019 project.
+* Build the solution using the release configuration
+* Find the dev vsix package in the bin\Release directory of the Visual Studio client version you are building for
+  * PortingAssistantVSExtensionClient2019\bin\Release
+  * PortingAssistantVSExtensionClient2022\bin\Release
+* Run the vsix to install the extension

 ### Getting started with development

 * Clone the Git repository.
 * Install git-secrets https://github.com/awslabs/git-secrets
 * Run git config core.hooksPath hooks
 * Load the solution `PortingAssistantVSExtension.sln` using Visual Studio or Rider.
+* Unload the Visual Studio Client project you do not want to build for.
+For example if you want to install on Visual Studio 2022, unload the Porting AssistantVSExtensionClient2019 project.
 * Create a "Run/Debug" Configuration for the "PortingAssistantVSExtension.sln" solution.
 * Select 'Set Startup Projects'>'Multiple Startup Project' and set one of the following combinations as startup projects:
   * PortingAssistantExtensionServer and PortingAssistantVSExtensionClient2019